 Soil moisture monitoring

 This table lists applications that may be possible given the wavelength; however, that does not guarantee that they will be applicable to the radar dataset and location.

 In addition to sensing longer wavelengths, active sensing also provides the ability to control the polarization of the transmitted electromagnetic waves.
 By having the SAR sensor define both the transmitted and received polarization, the resulting SAR image can highlight different features on the earth's surface based on the backscatter.
 The SAR data polarization is denoted by two letters, the first corresponding to the transmitted polarization and the second corresponding to the received polarization.

-While the characteristics of a SAR sensor provide a unique rendering of ground features, they also introduce unique processing challenges.
-The most common challenges include removing thermal noise, applying calibration to retrieve a meaningful backscatter value, filtering the speckle noise, and removing radiometric and geometric distortions.
+While the characteristics of a SAR sensor provide a unique rendering of ground features, they also introduce unique processing complexities.
+The most common include removing thermal noise, applying calibration to retrieve a meaningful backscatter value, filtering the speckle noise, and removing radiometric and geometric distortions.